LucaCerina/ampdLib/README.md

 - Scipy for tests

 ### Tests
-The tests folder contains an ECG signal with annotated peaks in numpy format.
+The tests folder contains an ECG signal with annotated peaks in matlab format.